The Goal of the Spiritual Disciplines:

 In addition to teaching how to study instead of just reading, How to Read a Book shows the way to unlocking passion, purpose, and meaning from reading, for your life.

-A corporate discipline from Richard Foster’s list, and a spiritual discipline of engagement.
 “In worship we engage ourselves with, dwell upon, and express the greatness, beauty, and goodness of God through thought and the use of words, rituals, and symbols.”

 “As we worship… giving careful attention to the details of God’s actions and to his ‘worthiness’, the good we adore enters our minds and hearts to increase our faith and strengthen us to be as He is.”

 Wait, worship increases our faith and strengthens us to be as He is?
 It’s not for glory, praising Him?
 There is something deeper in it for my transformation?